Study on the Sexual Assaults of Transmen: Summary of Findings

 Background and Research Questions

-1. What social and relational factors enabled these assaults?
+What social and relational factors made these assaults possible?

 Methodology